-Give your rabbit fresh, leafy greens, such as romaine lettuce, each day to help with water intake.
-The general rule is for every 5 pounds your rabbit weighs, offer a minimum of 4 cups of fresh, leafy greens.
-Rinse the greens and serve them wet to help with water intake.
+As a added bonus, provide your rabbit with fresh, leafy greens, such as romaine lettuce, each day to help with water intake.
+The general rule concerning how much to give a rabbit varies depending on the source, so consulting a vet is a good idea.
+One suggested guideline is for every 2 pounds your rabbit weighs, offer a minimum of 1 cup of fresh, leafy greens, but reduce the amount if your rabbit gets soft stools.